oroinc/platform/UPGRADE-2.1.md

     To create bidirectional relation you _MUST_ call `*InverseRelation` method respectively
     - call to `addOneToManyRelation` creates bidirectional relation according to Doctrine [documentation](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/association-mapping.html#one-to-many-bidirectional)
     - deprecated `addOneToManyInverseRelation`
+    - throw exception when trying to use not allowed option while creating relation in migration
 - The parameter `oro_entity_extend.twig.extension.dynamic_fields.class` was removed from DIC
 - The parameter `oro_entity_extend.twig.extension.enum.class` was removed from DIC
 - The service `oro_entity_extend.twig.extension.dynamic_fields` was marked as `private`